Ultimate Comics: Avengers: Avengers vs. New Ultimates (Death of Spider-Man)

 With the Triskelion having recently been transported to Iran, Thor is slowly teleporting S.H.I.E.L.D. personnel – including Iron Man, who recently had a relapse of his brain tumor – home to Manhattan.
 The New Ultimates, also having recently acquired Ant-Man and Black Widow, learn from Gregory Stark that New Prototype Super-Soldiers were stolen from one of his facilities.
 The team is then sent to Bulgaria to intercept the train believed to be transporting the stolen property.

-The team manages to derail the train and witnesses one of the prototype Super-Soldiers, called the Mimic, emerge from his containment unit and, shortly afterward, die a painful death.
+The team manages to derail the train and witnesses one of the prototype Super-Soldiers, called Mimic, emerge from his containment unit and, shortly afterward, die a painful death.
 Captain America questions the conductor of the train, who reveals to them that he was hired to steal and transport the prototypes by Nick Fury.

 Fury manages to recruit the Punisher (promising him the keys to every cell in the prison in which he is currently incarcerated) and Blade (promising to deliver to him the man who killed his mother, Deacon Frost).
 Hawkeye also gets recruited for Fury's mission.

-Posing as civilians, the group observes the sale of Maximus, a still-gestating Prototype Super-Soldier presumably similar to the Mimic.
+Posing as civilians, the group observes the sale of Maximus, a still-gestating Prototype Super-Soldier.
 The team strikes and attempts to intercept the case containing Maximus; however, they are attacked by Tyrone Cash, the man responsible for the sale.
 War Machine attempts to neutralize Cash, with little success.
 Blade then intervenes and manages to hypnotize him, reducing him to his withered form.
 Cash then confesses to Fury that he is working for Carol Danvers, and that she has been selling secrets for years.

 Iron Man wakes up after his surgery and has a bad feeling that something terrible is about to happen.
 He asks a hired model, dressed as a sexy nurse for his enjoyment, to contact his secretary to ready his Iron Man armor.
 Carol Danvers converses with Captain Britain, who is currently leading the task of transporting the Triskelion back to New York, when Nick Fury appears.

 Danvers orders her men to attack, revealing that War Machine, hiding himself with technology that allows him to become invisible, is also there.
 Iron Man arrives in time to save Danvers but is forced into battle with War Machine.
 Blade appears among the chaos and knocks Danvers unconscious, proceeding to kidnap her with the help of Hawkeye.
 They are intercepted by Giant-Man and Black Widow while Captain America hunts down Nick Fury on the Queensborough Bridge and beats him almost to submission.
 The Punisher, watching from higher ground, decides to try and take out Rogers' knee caps with a sniper rifle.
 He takes a shot and instead hits Spider-Man, who pushed Rogers out of the way.